smartdevicelink/sdl_evolution/proposals/nnn-resumption-data-error-handling.md

 #### Do not check response from HMI
-If application was able to send any persistent data during previous connection, there should be no reason not to restore this data.
+If application was able to send any persistent data during previous connection, there should be no reason to not restore this data.
 So this proposal is more about unexpected or incorrect HMI behavior.

 #### Create special result code "partial resumption"

-Prevent failing resumption in case when part of the data was rejected by HMI, and send in RegisterAppInterfaceResponse information what data were not restored.
+Prevent resumption failing in the case when part of the data is rejected by the HMI, then send in the RegisterAppInterfaceResponse information what data were not restored.

 Options :
  1. Provide information about data that was not restored in info field.